ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>--remote-server <em>SERVER_URL</em></code></dt>
 <dd>The URL or IP address for the remote logging service you want to send audit logs to.
 If you provide an insecure server URL, any certificates are ignored.
-If you provide an IP address, prepend `http://` to the IP.
+If you provide an IP address, add the `http://` prefix to the IP.
 This value is optional.</dd>

 <dt><code>--ca-cert <em>CA_CERT_PATH</em></code></dt>
 <dd>The file path for the CA certificate that is used to verify the remote logging service.
 This value is optional.</dd>